June 24, 2025, 2:49 pm | Read time: 5 minutes

 Another indicator is the so-called timestamp–the small display in the chat under the user’s name that shows when they were last online.
 If a contact blocks you, you can no longer see this.
 But be careful: The timestamp isn’t shown for all users, as this function can also be disabled.
 Just because you can’t see the timestamp for some users doesn’t automatically mean you’ve been blocked.

-Also interesting: These WhatsApp messages can get you in legal trouble!
+Also interesting: These WhatsApp messages can get you in trouble!

 3. The Second Checkmark Is Missing

 If only one checkmark appears on sent messages, you should be skeptical.
-But what do the checkmarks actually indicate?
-One checkmark means you’ve successfully sent the message and it’s somewhere on WhatsApp’s servers.
+But what do the checkmarks indicate?
+One checkmark means that you’ve successfully sent the message and it has reached WhatsApp’s servers.
 But only when the second checkmark appears does it mean the message has actually reached the recipient.
-If that’s not the case, there might be a technical issue with WhatsApp, or the recipient currently has no internet connection–or they don’t want to receive messages from you and have blocked you.
+If that’s not the case, there might be a technical issue with WhatsApp, the recipient might not have an internet connection, or they don’t want to receive messages from you and have blocked you.

 If the checkmarks are blue, it means the recipient has read the message.
-We explain in this article how you can disable this function.
+We explain in this article how you can disable this feature.

 4. Call Doesn’t Go Through

-With WhatsApp, you can also make calls over the internet–both voice calls and video calls.
-However, such connections can only be made with contacts you haven’t blocked on WhatsApp.
-So, if you suspect this has happened, simply call the person via WhatsApp.
-If you can’t get through at all, it’s a sign that someone probably doesn’t like you.
+With WhatsApp, you can also make calls over the internet–both voice and video calls.
+However, such connections can only be made with contacts who haven’t blocked you on WhatsApp.
+If you suspect this has happened, simply call the person via WhatsApp.
+If you can’t get through at all, it’s a sign that someone might not like you.

 Also interesting: Ghosting–when messages go unanswered